opentraffic/reporter/README.md

                         Bucket prefix for getting source data --src-key-regex SRC_KEY_REGEX
-                        Bucket key regex for getting source data --src-keyer SRC_KEYER
+                        Bucket key regex for getting source data --src-valuer SRC_VALUER
-                        A lambda used to extract the key from a given message in the input
-  --src-valuer SRC_VALUER
-                        A lambda used to extract the time, lat, lon, accuracy from a given message in the input --src-time-pattern SRC_TIME_PATTERN
+                        A lambda used to extract the uid, time, lat, lon and accuracy from a given message in the input --src-time-pattern SRC_TIME_PATTERN
                         A string used to extract epoch seconds from a time string